-Rarely, a hysterectomy may be needed.
-If you have had dysplasia, you will need close follow-up, usually every 3 to 6 months or as recommended by your doctor.
+If you have had dysplasia, you will need to have repeat exams every 12 months or as recommended by your doctor.

-Without treatment, severe cervical dysplasia may develop invasive cancer.
+Without treatment, severe cervical dysplasia may change into invasive cancer.
 It can take 10 or more years for cervical dysplasia to develop into cancer.
 The risk of cancer is lower for mild dysplasia.

 Ask your health care provider about the HPV vaccine.
-Girls who receive this vaccine before they become sexually active reduce their chance of getting cervical cancer by 70%.
+Girls who receive this vaccine before they become sexually active reduce their chance of getting cervical cancer.